FairwindsOps/insights-docs/docs/configure/management/delete.md

 > Note: deleting an organization will delete it for **all users**.

 If you'd like to remove a particular organization, you can delete it from its settings page.
-You'll need to be an admin to do this.
+You'll need to be an owner of your organization to do this.

 <div class="mini-img">
   <img :src="$withBase('/img/delete-organization.png')" alt="delete a cluster">